 - Stir in dill, and refrigerate until cold.

 I like to keep some of the peel on the cucumber.
 This is optional of course.

 I think the salad always turns out the best when you slice the onions and cucumbers paper-thin.
 I also like to make this the night before so it has time to soak in the juice.
-I will also cut more cucumbers and place in the juice again when the orignal salad is gone, you always have more juice than cucumbers.
+I will also cut more cucumbers and place them in the juice again when the original salad is gone, you always have more juice than cucumbers.

 The secret to this great salad is the vinegar, I like to use the Marukan Rice Vinegar <—— Affiliate Link

 Make sure to slice the cucumbers before you make the vinegar sauce, it is important that the sauce be hot to make for proper flavoring.
 Recipe adapted from allrecipes.com

 What tips do you have for summer salads?

 Join the Designed Decor Community and receive weekly free tips on DIY home projects, painted furniture, decorating, and much more.